-The legislature has determined that youth suffering from a terminal or debilitating medical condition could benefit from the use of marijuana-infused products at school.
+The legislature has determined that youthStudents who are suffering from a terminal or debilitating medical condition couldand are helped by the consumption of a marijuana-infused product, may realize a greater ability to participate in school and receive the benefits of an education and participation in school athletics and activities.
+The legislation that put this ability for students into the law was based on evidence provided that minors would realize a benefit from the useconsumption of marijuana-infused products at school.

-9. WHY BOARD ACTION IS NECESSARY

-Amount of contract initial value or contract amendment exceeds \$250,000 (Policy No. 6220)

-Amount of grant exceeds \$250,000 in a single fiscal year (Policy No. 6114)

-Adopting, amending, or repealing a Board policy

-Formally accepting the completion of a public works project and closing out the contract

-Legal requirement for the School Board to take action on this matter

-Board Policy No. , [TITLE], provides the Board shall approve this item
+9. WHY BOARD ACTION IS NECESSARY Amount of contract initial value or contract amendment exceeds \$250,000 (Policy No. 6220) Amount of grant exceeds \$250,000 in a single fiscal year (Policy No. 6114) Adopting, amending, or repealing a Board policy Formally accepting the completion of a public works project and closing out the contract Legal requirement for the School Board to take action on this matter Board Policy No. , [TITLE], provides the Board shall approve this item

-Other: